HandsOnDataViz/book/README.md

 ![](cover_outline_300.jpg)

-### Tell your story ***and*** show it with data.
+### Tell your story with free and easy tools.

-***Data Visualization for All*** illustrates how to create interactive charts and maps with easy-to-learn free tools and open data sources.
-This introductory textbook includes step-by-step tutorials and vivid examples to design and embed data visualizations in your own website.
-No coding skills required.
-Featured tools include Tableau Public, Google Fusion Tables, and GitHub Pages in the browser.
-Read or download this open-access book-in-progress at http://DataVizForAll.org.
+***Data Visualization for All*** shows how to design interactive charts and maps for your website.
+We begin with drag-and-drop tools and gradually work our way up to editing open-source code templates.
+This introductory open-access textbook includes step-by-step tutorials, video screencasts, and real-world examples.
+Featured tools include Google Sheets, Tableau Public, Carto, Highcharts, Leaflet, and GitHub in the browser.

 [About the authors:](introduction/who.md) Jack Dougherty (Trinity College, CT) with Veronica X. Armendariz, Derek Eder, Ilya Ilyankou, Stacy Lam, David Tatem, and others.